 Introduction

-Welcome back.
-In this tutorial, I’ll walk you through the User Management module, also known as Staff Management, in SSMS.
+Here, I'll walk you through the User Management module in SSMS.

 To access User Management: